hbsoftco/ebook/readme.md

 ### Install

-Run following command to run project:
+Run the following commands to run the project:

 - Clone the project